-Dr. Matthew Godshall joined the School of Theology in the spring of 2015.
-Upon arrival, he helped to develop the BA in Biblical Studies and BA in Theology degrees and currently serves as the Lead Faculty for the Theology program.
-He is also an advisory board and committee member for the Institute for Biodiversity and the Environment (IBE).
+Dr. Matthew Godshall joined the Faculty of Theology in the spring of 2015.
+He is an advisory board and committee member for the Institute for Biodiversity and the Environment (IBE).
 Matt teaches a variety of New Testament and Theology courses including Romans, Revelation, Historical Theology, Comparative Theology, Theology of Spiritual Formation, and Environmental Ethics.
 He has a passion for helping students understand, love, and enter into the biblical story.
 Along with his wife and three kids, Matt is a member of Redeemer Covenant Church in Orangevale and seeks to serve his church through preaching, participating in the worship ministry, and serving as a member of the Leadership Team.
 His current research interests include environmental ethics, theological paradox, and a recovery of the doctrine of theosis for the Protestant theology.

-Dave Heitman (2021) Assistant Professor, School of Christian Leadership BA, Point Loma Nazarene University, 2001; MA, Point Loma Nazarene University, 2005
+Dave Heitman (2021) Assistant Professor, School of Christian Leadership BA, Point Loma Nazarene University, 2001; MA, Point Loma Nazarene University, 2005; Ed.D.
+University of the Pacif